 U.S. Postal Service

-You can set up a monthly installment agreement with the IRS, allowing you to pay it off over time.
-You can even decide how much you want to pay per month, at least to an extent.
-The balance has to be paid off within 72 months, so your minimum payment would be what you owe divided by 72, then leave some room for interest and penalties when you're making your calculations.
+You can set up a monthly installment agreement with the IRS, allowing you to pay what you owe over time.
+You can even decide how much you want to pay per month, at least to some extent.
+The entire balance has to be paid off within 72 months, so your minimum payment would be what you owe divided by 72.
+Leave some room for interest and penalties when you're making your calculations.